-- Russia-Ukraine war will have unforeseeable consequences for the economy in Europe and beyond; business activities at the directly affected CTO will cease at least for the time being.
-Potential effects on the valuation of assets at the CTO cannot be reliably measured at the moment. - Anticipated volume and revenue trends are based on the currently foreseeable macroeconomic environment.
-Storage fees in the Container segment are expected to normalise gradually over the course of the H2/2022. - Due to the high uncertainty, the issuance of a reliable forecast is not possible.
+- Russia-Ukraine war will still have unforeseeable consequences for the economy in Europe and beyond; business activities at the directly affected CTO will cease at least for the time being.
+Potential effects on the valuation of CTO assets and indirectly impaired companies cannot be reliably measured at the moment. - Anticipated volume and revenue trends are based on the currently foreseeable macroeconomic environment.
+Storage fees in the Container segment are expected to normalise gradually over the course of H2/2022. - Due to the high uncertainty, it is not possible to issue a reliable forecast

-Guidance for the Port Logistics subgroup 2022 2021 Guidance for 2022 Container throughput 6,943 k TEU Moderate increase Container transport 1,690 k TEU Moderate increase Revenue € 1,435.8 m Moderate increase EBIT € 212.6 m in the range of € 160 to 195 million (strong decrease in Container segment, moderate increase in the Intermodal segment) Capital expenditure € 207.4 m in the range of € 270 to 320 million Liquidity € 229.7 m sufficient to meet payment obligations at all times Dividend per A class share € 1.43 commitment to pay out 50 to 70 % of net profit after minority interests
+Guidance for the Port Logi stics subgroup 2022 2021 1-3 2022 Guidance for 2022 Container throughput 6,943 k TEU 1,740 k TEU Moderate increase Container transport 1,690 k TEU 431 k TEU Moderate increase Revenue € 1,435.8 m € 377.5 m Moderate increase EBIT € 212.6 m € 49.2 m in the range of € 160 to 195 million (strong decrease in Container segment, moderate increase in the Intermodal segment) Capital expenditure € 207.4 m € 46.2 m in the range of € 270 to 320 million Liquidity € 229.7 m € 244.4 m sufficient to meet payment obligations at all times Dividend per A class share € 0.75 commitment to pay out 50 to 70 % of net profit after minority interests